 isInspectableproperty should be

 true.
 Read Enabling the Inspection of Web Content in Apps for more details on this property.

 3. Settings if a scan error occurs (Android)

-To use “Scan WebView elements as HTML”, it is necessary to call the static method “setWebContentsDebuggingEnabled(true)” in the app program before the WebView in question can be displayed on the app.
+To use "Enable Webview scan", it is necessary to call the static method "setWebContentsDebuggingEnabled(true)" in the app program before the WebView in question is displayed on the app.

 Please refer to one of the following articles for specific methods of implementation.
 Check with the app developers if anything is unclear.

 The following points should be noted when implementing the system.

 - If you call setWebContentsDebuggingEnabled(true), the HTML within WebView can be referenced by external debug tools other than MagicPod.
 If that is a problem, make sure that setWebContentsDebuggingEnabled(true) is not called by the release version app.

 - Note that a problem may occur in which although setWebContentsDebuggingEnabled(true) is called, the logic is such that it is not called before some WebViews are started.

 4. Settings if a scan error occurs (Android Cordova app)